Click on the event for more details:

 with the first ceremony in May 2015.
 The student-veterans receive red stoles to wear

 during the university’s commencement ceremonies.
 “The Stole Ceremony demonstrates a clear commitment to recognize and appreciate the

 selfless service and sacrifice of our veterans and their precious families,” said

 Huber.
 “This stole ceremony will become a tradition symbolizing academic achievement

 Pictured above is graduating student-veteran Anthony Jimcoily of Murfreesboro, shown

 second from left, who is joined by MTSU President Sidney A. McPhee (far left), interim

 Provost Mark Byrnes (second from right) and Keith M. Huber, senior adviser for veterans

 and leadership initiatives and retired U.S. Army lieutenant general (far right), during

-the fifth Graduating Veterans Stole Ceremony in the Tom H. Jackson Building Aug.
-3.
+the fifth Graduating Veterans Stole Ceremony in the Tom H. Jackson Building on Aug.